A technique for exporting trace data over high-speed serial links

 - Optional User Flow Control messages, to indicate additional information about the trace data stream.

+To learn more about MIPI Debug specifications, please visit the Debug section of the MIPI website.
 All MIPI debug and trace specifications, including MIPI HTI, are available for download and use by the public and the open source community.
 Members of the MIPI Alliance enjoy benefits including access to relevant licenses and opportunities to participate in development activities, interoperability workshops and other events.

 For information about MIPI Alliance membership, visit Join MIPI.